 Sibylle Ermler is a Lecturer in Biosciences (Endocrinology and Metabolism) in the Department of Life Sciences.
 She joined Brunel as a Research Fellow in Human Toxicology.
 She has expertise in the impact of endocrine disrupting chemicals (EDCs) and genotoxicants on human and environmental health.
 Her research focuses on metabolic disorders and obesity, with additional interest in male and female reproductive health, and the developmental origins of health and disease.
 Furthermore, she is an expert in mixture toxicology with an interest in the translation of (mixture-) toxicology into chemical risk assessment.
 Sibylle’s research has a focus on the development and application of novel in vitro approaches with the aim of creating human relevant models for human disease, and reducing the requirement for animal testing.
 Additional interdisciplinary research interests include the impact of climate change on food systems and on human development and health.

 2022-current:Lecturer in Biosciences (Endocrinology and Metabolism), Life Sciences, Brunel University London

 2011-2022: Research Fellow, Life Sciences, Brunel University London

 2007-2011: Postdoctoral Research Fellow, Centre for Toxicology, UCL School of Pharmacy, London

 2006: Dr. rer. nat.
-(PhD) Faculty of Biosciences, Ruperto-Carola University, Heidelberg, Thesis title: “The Role of the Telomeric Repeat Binding Factor 2 (TRF2) in Normal and Tumour Cells”, conducted at the German Cancer Research Center, Heidelberg, Germany
+(PhD) Faculty of Biosciences, Ruperto-Carola University, Heidelberg, Germany.
+Thesis title: “The Role of the Telomeric Repeat Binding Factor 2 (TRF2) in Normal and Tumour Cells”, conducted at the German Cancer Research Center, Heidelberg, Germany

 Newest selected publications